woodystock/learner-materials-react-props-and-state/activities/activity-6.md

 Now our Header is receiving our cat data, we could add some JavaScript to count how many cats there are.

-- How could we count the number of objects in an array in JavaScript?
+- How would we count the number of objects in an array in JavaScript?

-- Then how could we insert this JavaScript into our Header element?
+- How could we insert this JavaScript logic into our Header element?

 <details>
 <summary>Click here to find out how!</summary>